 The objectives of the Master of Engineering (Mechatronics) are that graduates should:

-- Have acquired the mathematical and computational skills necessary for the solution of theoretical and practical problems for further professional development and for meeting future changes in technology;
+- Have acquired the mathematical and computational skills necessary for the solution of theoretical and practical engineering problems;

 - Possess the ability for critical and systematic thinking in solving complex engineering problems; including basic research skill and an effective development skill within the engineering discipline;

 - Possess a proficiency over systematic engineering design for complex and practical problems, with the understanding of application context and contributing factors, such as resource and project management, and sustainability;